astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backende.en.md

 <dlid prefix="dlid=" suffix="" />
 ```

 You need this if you use the _Download Key Manager_.
-In general, this is only the case for commercial extensions.
+In general, this is only the case for commercial extensions<!-- \index{commercial extensions} -->.
 You can find more information on Github at [github.com/joomla/joomla-cms/pull/25553](https://github.com/joomla/joomla-cms/pull/25553).

 Finally, we close the `</extension>` tag.
 Here is the complete code: